-Once your student has determined the bigger picture and implications, he will need to tackle individual courses to determine his next actions.
-For many students, contacting and talking to a faculty member is intimidating – and especially so when things are not going well in the class.
+Once your student has determined the bigger picture and implications, they will need to tackle individual courses to determine their next actions.
+For many students, contacting and talking to a faculty member is intimidating — and especially so when things are not going well in the class.
 However, your student will need to speak directly to instructors to find out whether anything can be salvaged in a course.

 - Your student should act as quickly as possible to contact each professor for a discussion.
 There may be a lot to accomplish in a class in a short period of time and there is no time to waste.

 - Your student may want to use the buffer of e-mail to open a discussion, but should follow up with a face to face meeting.
 Sending an e-mail to ask for an appointment is a good way to start.
 However, if the instructor does not reply quickly, the student needs to go to his or her office during office hours.
-He cannot afford to wait several days for a response.
+Your student cannot afford to wait several days for a response.

-- If your student has not been going to class, he may want to ask whether it is OK to return.
+- If your student has not been going to class, they may want to ask whether it is OK to return.
 Many students who miss a few classes are reluctant to return because they worry that they will be singled out and/or embarrassed.
 An e-mail to the professor first may make going back easier.

 Most professors want students to succeed and are willing to work to help students who are giving their best effort.
-You can encourage your student to communicate honestly with his instructors and to try to remember that they want the best for students.
+You can encourage your student to communicate honestly with their instructors and to try to remember that they want the best for students.

 Step # 4 — Create a plan of action

-- For any class that your student might pass, she will need to be very specific about what needs to be done, have accurate deadlines, and attend every class regularly.
+- For any class that your student might pass, they will need to be very specific about what needs to be done, have accurate deadlines, and attend every class regularly.
 Being as specific as possible, using a calendar or assignment planner, working with a tutor if necessary, taking advantage of all support on campus, are all techniques that may help.

 Step #5 — Follow through

 In some ways, this step may be the simplest step.
-It is “simply” to follow through with the action plans created in step 4.
+It is ”simply” to follow through with the action plans created in step 4.
 Your student has already made the uncomfortable effort to talk to advisors and faculty members to gather information.
 Having made that effort and realistically evaluated the options, having worked to break down classes and assignments into doable action plans, your student now needs to put that information and planning into place.
-He will need to remain focused on his realistic goals and the steps needed to get there.
+They will need to remain focused on realistic goals and the steps needed to get there.